salsalabs/extractenator/README.md

 In addition, Extractenator successfully extracts files that Salsa's extractor simply cannot handle.
-Extractenator does the right thing with URLs requested from websites, thus avoiding the `403` errors that plagues clients using the Salsa extractor.
+Extractenator does the right thing with URLs requested from websites, thus avoiding the `403` and `500` errors that plagues clients using the Salsa extractor.

 Extractentator also searches